raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 when the server application software or underlying operating system is restarting, the server application terminated unexpectedly (perhaps due to a bug that makes it crash), or the server is undergoing maintenance procedures.
-When possible, a server SHOULD send a Terminate Session message informing the client of the reason for the session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.
+When possible, a server SHOULD send a Retry Delay message informing the client of the reason for the session being closed, and allow the client five seconds to receive it before the server resorts to forcibly aborting the connection.